 But numbers only tell part of the story.
 The ultimate impact is far greater than 1 person learning to read and write.
 The real measure is what people do with these skills and resources.
-How has it changed THEIR lives, families, neighbors, peers and the community as a whole.
+How has it changed THEIR lives, families, neighbors, and community as a whole.

 Empower the Next Generation

 Between 2008 and 2010 not a single student in neighboring Nkondo Primary School passed the national exams required for admission into secondary school.
 Our School Enrichment Program is changing these abysmal results .
-We work with Primary 4, 5 and 6 students helping them master English, IT and curriculum leading to an 90% pass rate.
+We work with Primary 4, 5 and 6 students helping them master English, IT and curriculum, leading to an 90% pass rate.

-We are transforming young lives through core values that promote the importance of education and discipline and develop valuable life skills necessary to reverse the cycles of poverty, disease and violence so many were born into.
+We are transforming young lives through core values that promote the importance of education and discipline and develop valuable life skills necessary to reverse the cycles of poverty, disease so many were born into.